Auxiliary nurse midwife

-Auxiliary nurse midwife or nurse hybrids commonly known as ANM, is a village-level female health worker in India who is known as the first contact person between the community and the health services.
-ANMs are regarded as the grass-roots workers in the health organisation pyramid.
+Auxiliary nurse midwife or nurse hybrids commonly known as ANM, is a village-level female health worker in India who is known as the first contact person between the community and the official health services.
+ANMs are regarded as the grass-roots workers in the public health organisation pyramid.
 Their services are considered important to provide safe and effective care to village communities.
 The role may help communities achieve the targets of national health programmes.

 Background

-The Mukherjee Committee in 1966 prescribed a system of targets and incentives and identified ANMs and other village-level workers as agents for the popularization of the health programmes.
-In the 1950s and 1960s, training of ANMs mainly focused on midwifery and mother and child health.

 In 1973, the Kartar Singh Committee of the Government of India combined the functions of the health services and changed the role of ANMs.
 The committee recommended that there should be 1 ANM available per 10,000-12,000 people.

 In 1975, the Srivastava Committee recommended expansion in the role of ANM.
 Recommended expansion included the role of an ANM as a multipurpose health worker.
 Along with maternity care, the committee recommended that the ANM's work include child health (immunization) and primary curative care of villagers.
 The Indian Nursing Council (INC) accepted the recommendations of the committee and included them in the syllabus in 1977.
 This decision also reduced the training period of the ANM from 24 months to 18 months.

 In 1986, the National Education Policy gave the ANM programme a status of Vocational Education.
 Following this decision, the INC again reviewed its policy and recommended that the Ministry of Health and Family Welfare make the ANM course vocational at +2 level (after 10th class/higher secondary level).
 However, only a few states of India have made the ANM course a vocational course at the higher secondary level of schooling.
 According to the latest guidelines by INC, the minimum age for admission to an ANM course should be 17 years while the maximum age limit is 35 years.

 In 2005, the National Rural Health Mission (NRHM) was launched, which focused on improvising primary health care in villages and further increased the importance of the ANM as a link between health services and the community.